 KOHO Mastercard® versus Stack Mastercard Rewards

-The KOHO Mastercard® card offers 0.5 percent cash back on all purchases.
-However, there are also some partner brands where it goes up to 5 percent.
-Some popular names include Attitude, Frank And Oak, Contiki, Buffalo, and Baskin Robbins.
+The KOHO Mastercard® card offers between 0.25 and 2 % cash back on many purchases.
+However, there are also some partner brands where it goes up to 6 %.
+Some popular names include Attitude, Contiki and Booking.com.

 Just like KOHO, Stack has partner retailers where you can win handsome discounts.
 The company has joined hands with more than 140 partners including ten gas stations and eighteen grocery stores.
 Some popular names include Lyft, Netflix, Spotify, DoorDash, Adidas, Amazon, and Michael Kors.